canjs/canjs/guides/getting-started-tutorial/data-models-and-fixtures.md

  - `can.fixture`
  - Connecting `can.Model` with `can.Component`

-Get the code for: [chapter 6](https://github.com/bitovi/canjs/blob/minor/guides/examples/PlaceMyOrder/ch-6_canjs-getting-started.zip?raw=true)
+Get the code for: [chapter: data models and fixtures](https://github.com/bitovi/canjs/blob/minor/guides/examples/PlaceMyOrder/ch-6_canjs-getting-started.zip?raw=true)

 - - -